 A big advantage to Free File is using the e-filing option and signing up for direct deposit so that you can get your tax refund in a matter of days instead of waiting weeks for a check in the mail.

-Those with incomes above $66,000 can use Fillable Forms through the Free File service.
-This allows you to e-file your federal return and get a quick refund but it doesn’t provide any assistance beyond the directions on the tax forms themselves.
+Those with incomes above $73,000 can use Fillable Forms through the Free File service.
+This allows you to e-file your federal return and get a quick refund, but it doesn’t provide any assistance beyond the directions on the tax forms themselves.

-For those with incomes above $64,000 or who don’t otherwise qualify for free services, the cheapest option of course is to fill out the forms yourself.
-For individuals whose only income is the wages or salary reported on a W-2, it is actually not that difficult.
+If you are not eligible for free tax preparation, the cheapest option—of course—is to fill out the tax forms yourself.
+For individuals whose only income is the wages or salary reported on a W-2, it’s not very difficult.

-Those with more complicated returns may want to seek the assistance of paid tax preparers.
-However, there are various online programs that are not prohibitively expensive and which lead you through the process rather painlessly.
+Those who have more complicated tax returns may want to seek the assistance of paid tax preparers.
+However, there are various online programs that are not prohibitively expensive and can lead you through the process rather painlessly.